Tenant Frequently Answered Questions

 When is the rent due and how can I pay?

 Rent is always due on the first, however the state of Texas requires a grace period before late charges are applied so per our leases, we give you until the third of any month, regardless of weekends or holidays.
 The easiest way to pay your rent is on this website, just click the button online rent payment and pay there, we would recommend paying using your checking account rather than a debit or credit card so you can save some money.
-You can pay cash if someone is in the office to give you a receipt but please call first to be safe.
 You can drop a check, money order or cashier's check in our mail slot 24/7.
 You can mail it in as long as it post marked by the third of the month when rent is due.
 You can set us up as a bill pay through your bank or even set up an allotment if you are military.

 Can I make my own repairs and take it out of the rent?